David-OConnor/lin-alg/README.md

 ## CUDA (GPU)
 This library includes two helper functions for use with the `cudarc` library; these are to allocated `Vec3` and `Quaternion` types. (f32 and f64).
 They perform host-to-device copies.
 This is intended to simply application code.
+To enable this, select the `cuda` feature in `Cargo.toml`
 ```rust
 pub fn vecs_to_dev(dev: &Arc<CudaDevice>, data: &[Vec3]) -> CudaSlice<f32> {}